sophilabs/gilp/README.md

 ## License

-Gilp is Copyright (c) 2016 sophilabs, inc. It is free software, and may be redistributed under the terms specified in the [license] file.
+Gilp is Copyright (c) 2016 sophilabs, inc. It is free software, and may be redistributed under the terms specified in the [license-url] file.

 ## About